Graduated approach to inclusion - SENCO Guide

 - social workers in appropriate cases

-In Plymouth advice and consultation as part of the free local offer is available from, but not limited to, the following services:
+In Plymouth advice and consultation as part of the free local offer is available from, but not limited to, the following Services.

 - Plymouth Children's Early Help Team, Plymouth Safeguarding Children Partnership and SEND helpline for advice and consultation around early help assessment working together to provide integrated multi-agency support

 - Virtual School for Looked After Children

 - CAMHS Child and Adolescent Mental Health: specialist services and support workers in schools

 - School Nursing Service